 Disaster recovery guide for Bitbucket Data Center

-This feature is only for customers with an active Bitbucket Data Center license.
+This feature is only for customers with an active Bitbucket Data Center resources license.

 A disaster recovery strategy is a key part of a business continuity plan.
 It defines the processes to follow in the event of a disaster to ensure your business can recover and keep operating from a standby system.
 This means your Bitbucket instance, and more importantly your Bitbucket managed data (source code), is available in the event that your primary system becomes unavailable.